 This play is a comedic send-up of Shakespeare's famous tragedy.

-Who’s ready for a feast?
-The grill’s fired up and a celebration is underway at The Public Theater, where James Ijames’s Fat Ham is having its live, New York premiere through July 17.
-This send-up of Shakespeare’s Hamlet substitutes a Black, queer college kid named Juicy for the Danish prince.
+Who's ready for a feast?
+The grill's fired up and a celebration is underway at The Public Theater, where James Ijames's Fat Ham had its live, New York premiere in 2022 and is bringing the barbecue to Broadway in 2023.
+This send-up of Shakespeare's Hamlet substitutes a Black, queer college kid named Juicy for the Danish prince.
 They both have similar ambitions of revenge — maybe.

 Knowing Hamlet isn't necessary to understand Fat Ham: Ijames's play is similar enough that Hamlet fans will find familiar themes, and different enough that Hamlet haters won't feel like they're slogging through English class again.
 This version is raucous.
 It's funny.
 It's gay.
 There's food and disco music.
 Intrigued yet?
 Read more about what is to be (or not to be) expected from Fat Ham.

 Fat Ham had its world premiere in 2021, though it wasn't a traditional premiere.
 With most live theatre still on pause, Wilma Theater in Philadelphia filmed Fat Ham outside — making the backyard-barbecue setting even more realistic — and streamed the performance.
 Critics praised the show highly.
 The New York Times review reads, "'Fat Ham' refuses the tropes of Black suffering even as it engages the seriousness of the Shakespeare.
 It is the rare takeoff that actually takes off — and then flies in its own smart direction."

 Just over a year after this premiere, and three days before Fat Ham started performances at the Public, Fat Ham followed up on its critical success by winning the 2022 Pulitzer Prize for Drama.
 What a piece of work is Ham!